codelitdev/courselit/backend/README.md

 **DB_CONNECTION_STRING**

 The connection string to a remote mongodb instance.
-Defaults to `mongodb://localhost/app`
+Defaults to `mongodb://localhost/app`.

 **JWT_SECRET**

-A random string to use as a secret to sign the JWT tokens the backend generate.
-Default to nothing.
+A random string to use as a secret to sign the JWT tokens the API generates.
+Required parameter.
+No default value.

 **JWT_EXPIRES_IN**

 The duration after while the generated JWT expires.
 For more information [check out here](https://www.npmjs.com/package/jsonwebtoken).
+Optional parameter.
 Defaults to `1d`.